ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 * Examining the manifest file, describing components like the XML elements, attributes, and package
 * Describe what a launcher activity is (The activity that opens when the app is launched), and make comparisons to Java's *public static void main* method
 * Add 2 more activities to the project, and go back to the manifest and see them added

-> Instructor Note: A complete example of this is found in the [solution code folder](solution-code).

-> Check: Take 2 minutes, with the person next to you, and discuss what a launcher activity is, and how it compares to public static void main.
-Be ready to share out!

 ## Introduction: What are Intents?
 (10 mins)